 That is similar to many urgent care centers or Emergency Room copay.
 We are FAR less once all the extra ER charges hit your deductable.

-New patients pay their fee via credit card when Dr Crowe agrees to meet you.
+New patients pay their fee via credit card when the appointment time is set for you.
 Concierge and ongoing patients may apply for other payment methods.
 (Via check, monthly payments, ….otherwise we would have to discuss Roosevelt-era style payments of two chickens or your favorite horse.)

 We discovered that many people can actually save money as soon as they remember the size of their deductible.
 It’s clearly more satisfying medical care.

 Yes, you may use the credit card tied to your Health Savings Account or your Flexible Spending Account to pay for our out-of-network services.

 You pay us and submit the paid invoice (superbill) for out-of-network reimbursement to your individual, employer or group plan.
 Patients report everything from zero to 80% reimbursement by their insurance company.
 In almost all cases we are less than your deductible and co-pays through an ER.